genepattern/Kallisto.Quant/Kallisto_documentation.md

 dropping unused factor levels
 .
 normalizing est_counts
-5 targets passed the filter
+6 targets passed the filter
 normalizing tpm
 merging in metadata
-aggregating by column: ext_gene
+aggregating by column: gene_name
-5 genes passed the filter
+6 genes passed the filter
 summarizing bootstraps
 .
 Warning messages:
-1: In sleuth_prep(s2c, ~condition, target_mapping = t2g, aggregation_column = "ext_gene",  :
+1: In sleuth_prep(s2c, ~condition, target_mapping = t2g, aggregation_column = "gene_name",  :
   There is only one sample present, but you also provided a model.
 The model will be set to NULL to prevent downstream errors.
 The sample can be viewed using sleuth_live after preparation, but you need more than one sample to run the other aspects of Sleuth.
+2: `select_()` is deprecated as of dplyr 0.7.0.
+Please use `select()` instead.
+This warning is displayed once every 8 hours.
+Call `lifecycle::last_warnings()` to see where this warning was generated.
-2: In sleuth_prep(s2c, ~condition, target_mapping = t2g, aggregation_column = "ext_gene",  :
+3: In data.table::melt(bs_df, id.vars = "bootstrap_num", variable.name = "target_id",  :
-  195 target_ids are missing annotations for the aggregation_column: ext_gene.
-These target_ids will be dropped from the gene-level analysis.
-If you did not expect this, check your 'target_mapping' table for missing values.
+  The melt generic in data.table has been passed a data.frame and will attempt to redirect to the relevant reshape2 method; please note that reshape2 is deprecated, and this redirection is now deprecated as well.
+To continue using melt methods from reshape2 while both libraries are attached, e.g. melt.list, you can prepend the namespace like reshape2::melt(bs_df).
+In the next version, this warning will become an error.
+4: In data.table::dcast(scaled_bs, sample ~ target_id, value.var = "scaled_reads_per_base") :
+  The dcast generic in data.table has been passed a data.frame and will attempt to redirect to the reshape2::dcast; please note that reshape2 is deprecated, and this redirection is now deprecated as well.
+Please do this redirection yourself like reshape2::dcast(scaled_bs).
+In the next version, this warning will become an error.
+Warning message:
+In check_quant_mode(obj, which_units) :
+  your sleuth object is in gene mode, but you selected 'est_counts'.
+Selecting 'scaled_reads_per_base'...
 ```

 ## License